Richard J. Evans

 Sir Richard John Evans FRSL FRHistS FBA FLSW (born 29 September 1947) is a British historian of 19th- and 20th-century Europe with a focus on Germany.
 He is the author of eighteen books, including his three-volume The Third Reich Trilogy (2003–2008).
-Evans was Regius Professor of History at the University of Cambridge from 2008 until his retirement in 2014, and President of Cambridge's Wolfson College from 2010 to 2017.
+Evans was Regius Professor of History at the University of Cambridge from 2008 until he retired in 2014, and President of Cambridge's Wolfson College from 2010 to 2017.
 He has been Provost of Gresham College in London since 2014.

 Evans was appointed Knight Bachelor for services to scholarship in the 2012 Birthday Honours.

-Early life
+Early life and education

-Evans was born at Woodford, Essex, of Welsh parentage and was educated at Forest School, Jesus College, Oxford (MA), and St Antony's College, Oxford (DPhil).
+Richard Evans was born at Woodford, Essex, on 29 September 1947, to Ieuan Trefor Evans and Evelyn (Jones) Evans, who both came from Wales.
+He was educated at Forest School, Jesus College, Oxford (MA), and St Antony's College, Oxford (DPhil).
 In a 2004 interview, he stated that frequent visits to Wales during his childhood inspired both an interest in history and a sense of "otherness".
 He said one reason that he was drawn to the study of modern German history in the late 1960s was his identification of parallels between the Vietnam War and German imperialism.
 He admired the work of Fritz Fischer, whom he credits with inspiring him to study modern German history.